unir0x/api_toolbox/README.md

 Method: POST
 Description: Submit a CSV file to convert it to XLSX format.
 Formdata:
-file: The CSV file to be converted.
+bizDoc: The CSV file to be converted.
 create_table: To choose if the xlsx file will creat an table.
 (True or False)
 ```